12 Top-Rated Tourist Attractions in Panama City Beach, FL

 Location: Three miles east of Panama City Beach, off State Road 392, on Thomas Drive

 To add a little fun and excitement to your holiday, boat tours are a great way to see some marine life, access snorkeling sites, or do some sailing.
 Excursions range from dolphin sightseeing tours and Shell Island dolphin and snorkel trips to Sea-Do, canoe, kayak, and stand up paddleboard rentals.
 Fishing charters are offered by several companies, and catamaran sailing trips are also popular, particularly sunset sails.
-For families, the Sea Dragon Pirate Cruise is a kid's themed pirate ship with two-hour sailings and onboard activities for children.
+For families, the Sea Dragon Pirate Cruise is a kid's themed pirate ship with two-hour sailings and on-board activities for children.
 Again, many of these are season specific and are not offered in the low season, and reservations are highly recommended.

-The newly renovated Ripley's Believe it or Not! is a great rainy day outing or a break from the sun, and one of the more quirky things to do in Panama City Beach.
-This facility has four main attractions: the Odditorium, with traditional Ripley's oddities; the 7D Moving Theatre, which is more of a ride than just a movie watching experience; the Impossible LaseRace, with a laser obstacle course; and the Marvelous Mirror Maze, where lights and creatively placed mirrors make finding your way out more than just a minor challenge.
+The newly renovated Ripley's Believe It or Not! is a great rainy day outing or a break from the sun, and one of the more quirky things to do in Panama City Beach.
+This facility has four main attractions: the Odditorium, with traditional Ripley's oddities; the 7D Moving Theatre, which is more of a ride than just a movie-watching experience; the Impossible LaseRace, with a laser obstacle course; and the Marvelous Mirror Maze, where lights and creatively placed mirrors make finding your way out more than just a minor challenge.
 Ticket prices vary depending on what attractions you want to participate in, but combo tickets for all four attractions are available.

 Address: 9907 Front Beach Road, Panama City Beach, Florida